When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 Should you buy a liquid cooler or an air cooler?

-Overall, AIO water coolers are very effective for people who are doing constant overclocking, which can significantly increase the temperature of the other components.
-In addition, their aesthetics are something that can attract most users, so if you are planning to build a good-looking computer, an AIO will be the perfect match for you.
+AIO water coolers are very effective for people who are doing constant overclocking.
+Their aesthetics are something that can attract most users, so if you are planning to build a good-looking computer, an AIO will be the perfect match for you.

 The bottom line